proton/alexa-shopping-list-to-email/README.md

 This app logs into your Amazon Alexa shopping list, sends each item to a specified email, and deletes it from the list.

+I created it to syncronize my Amazon Alexa shopping list with TickTick Todo list.

 ## Usage

 1. Copy `.env.example` to `.env` and fill in your credentials: